smadhukumar/kafka/introduction/introduction.md

 * Familiarity with Oracle GoldenGate is helpful, but not required
 * Familiarity with Oracle Cloud Infrastructure is helpful, but not required
 * An Oracle Cloud Account - Please view this workshop's landing page to see which environments are supported
+* Explore Cloud-Shell, web-based terminal
+* Benefit from OCI terraform provider
+* Explore Autonomous Database and its capabilities

 ## Learn more